-Antibiotic-resistant bacteria are becoming an increasingly large problem, and according to Professor Dame Sally Davies (the government’s chief medical officer in England), this danger should be added to the list of potential threats to the UK which also includes terrorism.
+Antibiotic-resistant bacteria (see Probiotics Learning Lab for more glossary terms) are becoming an increasingly large problem, and according to Professor Dame Sally Davies (the government’s chief medical officer in England), this danger should be added to the list of potential threats to the UK which also includes terrorism1.

-Hospitals are a breeding ground for antibiotic-resistant bacteria.
-Read more about the over-prescription of antibiotics here.
+Hospitals are a breeding ground for antibiotic-resistant bacteria

 So what can we do about this very serious threat to our health?
-Some recent research suggests there may be new possibilities for good bacteria, or probiotics to combat antibiotic resistant pathogens.
+Some recent research suggests there may be new possibilities for good bacteria, or probiotics (see Probiotics Learning Lab) to combat antibiotic resistant pathogens.

-In the study, the Spanish and American researchers explained that one of the side effects of taking antibiotics is a decrease in the microbial diversity in the gut.
-This reduced diversity allows antibiotic- resistant pathogens including vancomycin-resistant-enterococci (VRE), to make the most of this opportunity by invading the gut and multiplying.
+In the study by Ubeda et al., Spanish and American researchers explained that one of the side effects of taking antibiotics is a decrease in the microbial diversity in the gut.
+This reduced diversity allows antibiotic-resistant pathogens including vancomycin-resistant-enterococci (VRE), to make the most of this opportunity by invading the gut and multiplying.

-The researchers found that if they improved the microbial diversity in the intestines of the subjects with the bacterial species Barnesiella (which were measured in the faecal samples of the subjects), that there was a billion-fold reduction in VRE.
+The researchers found that if they improved the microbial diversity in the intestines of the subjects with bacterial species belonging to the genus Barnesiella (which were measured in the faecal samples of the subjects), that there was a billion-fold reduction in VRE.
 Now that is pretty impressive!
-Introducing Barnesiella was shown to therefore improve the clearance of antibiotic resistant pathogens such as VRE, whilst restoring healthy microbial balance.
+Introducing Barnesiella was shown to therefore improve the clearance of antibiotic resistant pathogens such as VRE, whilst restoring healthy microbial balance3.

 These results may now pave the way for the development of new probiotic products which are specifically designed to combat antibiotic resistant pathogens.
 Watch this space!